 It’s no surprise kale has been called “the new beef” for vegetarians.

-Low in calories, fat and high in fiber, kale is one of the healthiest green on the planet.
+Low in calories, fat and high in fiber, kale is one of the healthiest leafy greens you can eat.

 Kale is loaded with all sorts of nutrients that can make you healthier.

 Here are 9 amazing health benefits of eating kale.

 But before we get to all the benefits of kale, let me briefly explain what kale is…

 What is Kale?